ably/ably-cocoa/README.md

 **`ARTPushRegistererDelegate`** is the interface for handling Push activation/deactivation-related actions.
 The activation process, by default, will check if the `UIApplication.sharedApplication.delegate` has the `ARTPushRegistererDelegate` implementation.

-Since version 1.2.2, there's a new preferable way to pass the `ARTPushRegistererDelegate` implementation into the library.
+Since version 1.2.2, there's a new way to pass the `ARTPushRegistererDelegate` implementation into the library.
+It must be used for new apps created with Xcode 12 and later, using the SwiftUI App Lifecycle.
 You can assign the delegate directly in the client options using the `pushRegistererDelegate` property, without relying on `UIApplicationDelegate`.

 Do not forget that `ARTPush` has two corresponding methods that you should call from yours [application(_:didRegisterForRemoteNotificationsWithDeviceToken:)](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622958-application) and [application(_:didFailToRegisterForRemoteNotificationsWithError:)](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622962-application), passing to them also an `ARTRest` or `ARTRealtime` instance, configured with the authentication setup and other options you need: